 - Provide or refuse access to or correction of personal data

-- Pay a financial penalty not exceeding S$1 million
+- Pay a financial penalty not exceeding SGD 1 million

 These directions may be registered with the Singapore District Courts so that they may have the force and effect of an order of court.

-The Commission published the Advisory Guidelines on Enforcement of Data Protection Provisions in April 2016.
-These guidelines indicate how in practice the Commission proposes to handle complaints, reviews and investigations of breaches of the data protection rules under the Act, and to approach enforcement and sanctions.
+Guidelines published by the Commission indicate how in practice the Commission proposes to handle complaints, reviews and investigations of breaches of the data protection rules under the Act, and to approach enforcement and sanctions.
 Amongst other things, they set out the Commission's enforcement objectives, and guidance regarding the mitigating and aggravating factors that the Commission will take into account when issuing directions and sanctions (for example, prompt initial response and resolution of incidents; cooperation with investigations; and breach notification).
 The Commission has in the past couple of years stepped up its efforts to enforce the Act, highlighting the growing risks of non-compliance with the Act in Singapore.